man-shar/js-examples/react-chart-tool/README.md

 <img src="rect-attr-1.gif" alt="drawing" width="300"/>

-- For the width, delete the existinng "Width" attribute and drag the "Chart Width" attribute to the "Width" attribute of the rectangle. then type "/100" after it to fit 100 rectangles on the canvas.
+- For the width, delete the existing "Width" attribute and drag the "Chart Width" attribute to the "Width" attribute of the rectangle. then type "/100" after it to fit 100 rectangles on the canvas.
 Notice how everything updates as you do these steps.

 <img src="rect-attr-2.gif" alt="drawing" width="300"/>